SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  - Using the Loading Function, the system evaluates all nearby sites to identify the one with the most manageable load for the patient’s care needs.

 3. Generate a Patient Ticket:
- - The app provides the patient with a ticket containing:
+ - The app provides the patient with a ticket using patients details and contact information (like email address):
   - Site Code: The identifier for the recommended site.
   - Site Type: Specifies the type of site (e.g., ED, MIU).
   - Site Location: Clear directions to the recommended site.